 When parents separate or divorce, they need a game plan for raising the children together even though the parents are not going to stay together.
 There are three primary areas to consider.

-Deborah Cook is skilled at helping mothers and fathers identify the family dynamics that best support a healthy life for your children.
-Parenting Plans are about the children, they are not about the parents.
+I am attorney Deborah Cook, and I am skilled at helping mothers and fathers identify the family dynamics that best support a healthy life for their children.
+Parenting plans are about the children; they are not about the parents.
 If you can set your own needs aside and make your children’s needs the priority, you will be prepared for a lifetime of joyful co-parenting.
 Unlike child support that lasts until age 18, parenting lasts for a lifetime.

 Learn How I Can Help You Protect Child’s Interests And Your Parenting Rights

 I offer free phone consultations to all prospective clients.
 To learn more about how you can prepare for your consultation with me, please follow this link.
 Then, arrange your consultation at Deborah A. Cook Law & Mediation by calling my Orlando office at 321-465-4739 or completing my online contact form.